Ibn Shaprut

-Shem-Tob ben Isaac Shaprut of Tudela (שם טוב אבן שפרוט) (born at Tudela in the middle of the 14th century) was a Spanish Jewish philosopher, physician, and polemicist.
+Shem-Tob ben Isaac Shaprut of Tudela (שם טוב אבן שפרוט) (born at Tudela, Kingdom of Navarre in the middle of the 14th century) was a Spanish Jewish philosopher, physician, and polemicist.
 He is often confused with the physician Shem-Tob ben Isaac of Tortosa, who lived earlier.
-He may also be confused with another Ibn Shaprut, Hasdai Ibn Shaprut, who corresponded with the king of the Khazars in the 900's.
+He may also be confused with another Ibn Shaprut, Hasdai ibn Shaprut, who corresponded with the king of the Khazars in the 900s.

 Life

-While still a young man he was compelled to debate in public, on original sin and redemption, with Cardinal Pedro de Luna, afterward Antipope Benedict XIII.
-This disputation took place in Pamplona, December 26, 1375, in the presence of bishops and learned theologians (see his "Eben Boḥan"; an extract, entitled "Wikkuaḥ" in manuscript, is in the Bibliothèque Nationale, Paris, No. 831).
+While still a young man he was compelled to debate in public, on original sin and redemption, with Cardinal Pedro de Luna (later Antipope Benedict XIII).
+The disputation took place in Pamplona on December 26, 1375, in the presence of bishops and theologians (see his Eben Boḥan; an extract, entitled "Wikkuaḥ" and in manuscript form, is in the Bibliothèque Nationale, Paris, No. 831).

-A devastating war which raged in Navarre between the Castilians and the English obliged Ibn Shaprut, with many others, to leave the country.
-He settled at Tarazona, in Aragon, where he practised his profession of physician among both Jews and Christians.
-As a Talmudic scholar he carried on a correspondence with Sheshet.
+A devastating war raged in Navarre against the Kingdom of Castile under Alfonso VIII and their allies, the Kingdom of England, which obliged ibn Shaprut, with many others, to leave the country.
+He settled at Tarazona in the Kingdom of Aragon, where he practised his profession as a physician among both Jews and Christians.
+As a Talmudic scholar, he corresponded with Sheshet, a rabbi of the Talmudic academies in Babylonia.